 With these additions to the Datadog platform, all the data you need for troubleshooting serverless functions is now available in one place.

 From an operations standpoint, serverless functions are fundamentally different from applications running on servers, VMs, or containers.
 From a monitoring perspective, however, you still need observability data like work metrics (requests, errors, latency), request traces, and logs to ensure that your serverless functions are performing properly, and to troubleshoot any issues that arise.

-The new Cloud Functions view in Datadog provides a searchable, sortable view of all your functions.
+The Serverless view in Datadog provides a searchable, sortable view of all your functions.
 Faceted search allows you to filter your functions using metadata such as function name, AWS account, region, runtime, and team name, whether that metadata is collected from your cloud provider or applied as a custom tag.
-In the Cloud Functions view, you can also sort all your functions using high-level statistics such as number of invocations, average duration, error count, and memory usage.
+In the Serverless view, you can also sort all your functions using high-level statistics such as number of invocations, average duration, error count, and memory usage.

-Clicking on any function from the Cloud Functions view takes you straight to detailed, function-specific data from all three pillars of observability: metrics, logs, and distributed request traces.
+Clicking on any function from the Serverless view takes you straight to detailed, function-specific data from all three pillars of observability: metrics, logs, and distributed traces.

-With our new X-Ray integration, Datadog now visualizes Lambda trace data from X-Ray, so you can zero in on the source of any errors or slowdowns, and see how the performance of your functions impacts the overall performance of your applications.
+Datadog’s integration with AWS X-Ray enables you to visualize Lambda trace data, so you can zero in on the source of any errors or slowdowns, and see how the performance of your functions impacts your users' experience.